 All campers are assessed for their swimming ability on their first day of camp.
 Based on that assessment, they are assigned to a swim group with an appropriate level of supervision and guidance.
 Our groups range from “non-swimmer” to “advanced”, and special areas of the pool and dedicated staff are set up for each group.

 Outpost Summer Camp is built on four principles that in most cases differentiate us from other summer programs.
 1) Low 1:6 staff to camper ratio.
-2) Convenient door-to-door transportation service (as well as extended day program).
-3) Unique, high-quality outdoor adventure program (“old fashioned” group-centered games and activities).
-4) Child-centered philosophy and highly trained directors and staff.
+2) Unique, high-quality outdoor adventure program (100% outdoors at all times with forts and other nature-play).
+3) Group-centered philosophy (campers are with their same small group all day every day) 4) Child-centered philosophy and highly trained directors and staff.

 Health & Safety